open-compensation-token-license/license-token-website/wikisrc/arbitrum-governance.md

 ## Arbitrum: A Leader in Layer 2 Solutions

 [Arbitrum](https://arbitrum.io/) leverages Optimistic Rollup technology to process transactions off the main Ethereum chain, striking a balance between performance and cost-effectiveness.
 By offloading transaction data, Arbitrum enhances scalability while reducing fees and congestion.
+For more on Layer 2 solutions, explore [Arbitrum Layer 2](https://www.license-token.com/wiki/arbitrum-layer-2).

 ## The Core of Blockchain Governance

 Blockchain governance shapes a project's trajectory, outlining decision-making processes, conflict resolution, and stakeholder involvement.
 In contrast to centralized systems, platforms like Arbitrum strive for decentralized governance to encourage adaptability and community-driven decision-making.
+Learn more about [Blockchain Governance](https://www.license-token.com/wiki/blockchain-governance).

 ## Components of Arbitrum Governance

 ### Arbitrum DAO

 The [Arbitrum DAO](https://arbitrum.foundation/) is the governance backbone, enabling token holders to propose, discuss, and vote on protocol changes, ensuring collective community involvement in Arbitrum's evolution.
+Discover more about [Arbitrum DAO](https://www.license-token.com/wiki/arbitrum-dao).

 ### Governance Tokens: ARB

 The ARB token facilitates governance by acting as a stake and a voting instrument.
 Influence is proportional to token ownership, enabling holders to steer the project's direction through a democratic process.
+For insights into tokenomics, visit [Arbitrum Tokenomics](https://www.license-token.com/wiki/arbitrum-tokenomics).

 ### Proposal Process